streetwriters/notesnook/docs/help/contents/publish-notes-with-monographs.md

 ## Self destruct

 Self destruct means that the published note can be viewed only once.
-Once someone visits the public url to see the contents of the note, the monograph is deleted and it cannot be viewed again.
+Once someone visits the public URL to see the contents of the note, the monograph is deleted and it cannot be viewed again.

 ## Unpublish a monograph